a-tal/esi-knife/README.md

 If you want to help out with something from here pull requests are very welcomed.

-- javascript parse and display the /view results
 - requests client caching
 - styling is kinda p bad in general